-How do customers, decision-makers and buyers find your company?
-Over the last 10 years, we have been able to rely on one answer: Google.
+How do customers, decision-makers, and buyers find your company?
+For the last 10 years, we could rely on one answer: Google.
 Either via paid (SEA or Google Ads) or organic search results (SEO).
-Currently, however, a lot is happening in the area of search behavior and suddenly the answer no longer seems so clear, keyword SearchGPT.
+However, there is currently a lot happening in the area of search behavior, and suddenly the answer no longer seems so clear, keyword SearchGPT.

-As there are currently no paid results in AI search (yet?), tools like SearchGPT are particularly relevant for SEO and pose two important questions: Will SearchGPT replace SEO in the future?
-And how can your company remain visible and generate leads if link lists are replaced by AI texts?
+Since there are currently (still?) no paid results in AI search, tools like SearchGPT are primarily relevant for SEO and present us with two important questions: Will SearchGPT replace SEO in the future?
+And how can your company remain visible and generate leads when link lists are replaced by AI texts?

 “Google will do the Googling for you”